 The nature of natural

-Not surprising, considering there is no legal definition of natural as it pertains to consumer goods.
+There is no legal definition of natural as it pertains to consumer goods.
 In fact, manufacturers can claim their products are natural even if that’s questionable by your standards.
 Products with genetically modified ingredients (GMOs) or highly processed high fructose corn syrup (HFCS) may be labeled as natural, so even product labeling isn’t always enough.

 What’s a concerned consumer to do?

-With no exact definition of natural when it comes to these products, taking a long, hard look at the manufacturer of a so-called natural product is often a good place to start.
+With no exact definition of natural when it comes to consumer products, taking a long, hard look at the manufacturer of a so-called natural product is often a good place to start.
 Read product labels carefully to see how that company defines what it considers natural.
 For example, there may be limited qualifiers such as “no artificial sweeteners” or “all natural flavors and colors.”
 Others may list food sources or features such as “non-genetically engineered.”
 Individual company standards will apply until a formal federal definition is determined.

 Dedicated to natural from the start

-At NOW®, we firmly believe that natural products, as we define them, are safer and more effective than products made with ingredients not found in nature, and we’ve always believed this.
+We firmly believe that natural products, as we define them, are safer and more effective than products made with ingredients not found in nature, and we’ve always believed this.
 Natural has been the cornerstone of our company since our beginning in 1968.

 Admittedly, there are a few challenges when making natural products: